-You'll study midwifery, nursing, physiology, study skills, social psychology, sociology, English, maths, and IT.
+You'll study midwifery, physiology, study skills, social psychology, sociology, English, and maths.
 Many approaches to learning are used including individual and small/large group work.
 Academic and tutorial support is given throughout the course.
 Health and social care courses like this open up a huge range of career options to you.
-If you're an international student, please note that many UK universities will not accept you for a midwifery degree if you are here on a visa.
+If you're an international student, please note that many UK universities will not accept you for a midwifery degree if you are here on a visa or have not been a resident for more than three years.
+You will also need to have paid or voluntary experience within health and social care.

 Midwifery/nursing related units: